oxince/oxince/README.md

 **leon5505/leon5505** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### Hi there, i'm Leon 👋
+### Hi there, i'm oxince 👋

-- 🔭 I’m currently working on my personal API
+- 🔭 I’m currently working for volverix.net & ehrenmannrius.de
-- 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on open source projects
-- ⚡ Fun fact: I can break sources.list very fast

 ---